rchastain/eschecs/README.md

 The [640 chessboard](https://raw.githubusercontent.com/rchastain/eschecs/master/styles/4.png) is the [work of Daniela Di Lena](https://dilena.de/chess-artwork-pieces-and-board-art-assets).

-The pieces from the [480 chessboard](https://raw.githubusercontent.com/rchastain/eschecs/master/styles/3.png) comes from the Chess Mark font by Armando Marroquin.
+The pieces from the [480 chessboard](https://raw.githubusercontent.com/rchastain/eschecs/master/styles/3.png) comes from the Chess Mark font.

-The application icon is the white king of the [Chess Montreal font](http://alcor.concordia.ca/~gpkatch/montreal_font.html) by Gary Katch.
+The application icon is the white king of the [Chess Montreal font](http://alcor.concordia.ca/~gpkatch/montreal_font.html).

+*Chess Alpha* is a TrueType font by Eric Bentzen. *Chess Condal, Chess Line, Chess Mark* are TrueType fonts by Armando Marroquin. *Chess Montreal* is a TrueType font by Gary Katch.

-Fruit 2.1 is a chess program by Fabien Letouzey.
+*Fruit 2.1* is a chess program by Fabien Letouzey.

+*Moustique* is a UCI engine by Roland Chastain, based on *Schachspiel* by Jürgen Schlottke and on *Mater* by Valentin Albillo.

 ## V. Author